bwbeach/puzzles/weigh-twelve/README.md

 ![tree showing the sequence of weighings](left-half.png)

 After doing all this, I found the [same solution described on the "puzzling" stackechange](https://puzzling.stackexchange.com/questions/183/twelve-balls-and-a-scale).
-The same entrie also has a better solution where the sequence of weighings does not depend on the results of weighings.
+The same entry also has a better solution where the sequence of weighings does not depend on the results of weighings.
 Much more elagant.